SarmilaShahid/Diabetes/README.md

 📬 How to reach me: [sarmilashahidoffical@gmail.com](mailto:sarmilashahidoffcial@gmail.com)<br>
 💪 This is where I write, code and solve problems.<br><br>
- As a Data Science Student, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
+ As a Technology Student, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.